Q: London's Hatton Garden, Birmingham's Jewellery Quarter, New York's 47th Street and Dubai are the best places to bag a diamond bargain, right?

 For those who understand we are here to help you as much as we are here to sell you a diamond, read more in our guide on How to Buy a Diamond and

-also the importance of Diamond Comparison, and if you still have questions feel free to contact us anytime!
+also the importance of Diamond Comparison.
+Every week we also handpick a small selection of diamonds avaiable on a first come first served basis as our Diamond of the Week, and if you still have questions feel free to contact us anytime!